THEVAPERSGUIDE

 Pros

-• Four variable voltage settings for customization
+• Four voltage settings you can actually feel

-• Magnetic 510 adapters make swapping chambers easy
+• Magnetic 510 adapters make swaps quick

 Cons

-• Micro-USB charging feels dated
+• Micro-USB charging feels stuck in the past

-• Atmos customer service has mixed reviews
+• Atmos customer service is hit or miss

 Overview